syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disable the context menu option in file explorer control
+Enables/Disable the context menu option in File Explorer control.